graemerocher/micronaut-oraclecloud-workshop/introduction/prerequisites.md

 ## Setup Virtual Environment
 Prior to beginning, the lab you need to create the virtual environment to run the lab.
 The virtual environment requires that you have completed the sign-up for Oracle Cloud as described in the [Signup for Oracle Cloud](index.html?lab=signup-for-oracle-cloud) section.

+The lab uses [Oracle Cloud Resource Manager](https://www.oracle.com/devops/resource-manager/) and Terraform to create a virtual environment including the following:

+* An instance of Autonomous Database
+* A Virtual Machine to run the Projector Cloud IDE
+* A Virtual Cloud Network (VCN)

+> **WARNING:** Since this lab uses virtual resources it is important to shut these resources down when you have finished the lab to avoid incurring unneeded costs.
+Lab 16 on "Terminating Cloud Resources" explains how to use Terraform to shutdown all cloud resources.

 Once you have your Oracle Cloud account ready, click the following button:

 [![Create Oracle Cloud Stack][magic_button]][magic_jidea_terraform_stack]